TheRealClodius/Memory-Signal/README.md

   </a>
 </p>

-**MemoryOS**  is designed to provide a memory operation system for conversational AI agents, enabling more coherent, personalized, and context-aware interactions.
-To achieve comprehensive and efficient memory management, MemoryOS draws inspiration from memory management principles in operating systems, adopting a hierarchical storage architecture and comprising four key modules: Storage, Updating, Retrieval, and Generation.
+**MemoryOS** is designed to provide a memory operating system for personalized AI agents, enabling more coherent, personalized, and context-aware interactions.
+Drawing inspiration from memory management principles in operating systems, it adopts a hierarchical storage architecture with four core modules: Storage, Updating, Retrieval, and Generation, to achieve comprehensive and efficient memory management.
+On the LoCoMo benchmark, the model achieved average improvements of **49.11%** and **46.18%** in F1 and BLEU-1 scores.

 ## Demo
 [![Watch the video](https://img.youtube.com/vi/y9Igs0FnX_M/maxresdefault.jpg)](https://youtu.be/y9Igs0FnX_M)